 In the coming years, they added Missouri stations in Farmington, Branson and West Plains, a station in Creston, Iowa, as well as Arkansas stations in Mountain Home and Yellville.

-Charles was also very active in the Missouri Broadcasters association, serving as President in 1973.
+Charles was also very active in the Missouri Broadcasters association, serving as President from 1975-1976.
 He received the Distinguished Broadcasters Award and the Lifetime Member Award.
 The Earls retired in 2015 and sold their stations in 2018.